-Part One: Select GPA.
-Identify which eligible 13 courses will be used in the "Select GPA," and calculate a GPA from those courses.
-The Select GPA is converted to a 1-point scale by dividing by 4.00.
-The Select GPA must fall within a range of 0.8125 to 1.000.
-For example, a Select GPA of 3.832 will be divided by 4.000, to be converted to 0.958 out of a possible 1.000.
+The Course Information Worksheet (CIW) form will calculate your Prerequisite GPA from the information entered.
+The Prerequisite GPA is converted to a 1-point scale by dividing by 4.000.
+For example, a Prerequisite GPA of 3.832 will be divided by 4.000, to be converted to 0.958 out of a possible 1.000.
+Only courses completed and on file with ASU by the advancement deadline can be used for your Prerequisite GPA.